Petrover-tech/DNS-Adapter/README.md

 - `PROJECT_TREE.md`: concise project tree.
 It gives a quick structural overview of all important files and folders.

-Key logic to be fully opened after publication: The `dns_adapter` file and `scripts· file.
+Key logic to be fully opened after publication: The `dns_adapter` file and `scripts` file.

 ## Setup